0xkrt26/math_behind_security/_posts/2026-06-09-how-hashing-became-cryptographic.md

 ### Why would it be so hard to reverse a hash function?

 At school we learned that every function has an inverse function: addition is reversed by subtraction, multiplication by division, an exponent by a logarithm.
 However, for some functions, there's simply no known "undo button".
+Such functions are called preimage resistant.
 Let's look at some examples.

 ### 1. High-degree polynomial